-The capital lease with Xerox Canada Ltd. for printer and scanner equipment with a carrying value of \$3,330 (2020 - \$9,951), is recorded at an amount equal to the present value of the lease payments using the interest rate implicit in the lease.
+The capital lease with Xerox Canada Ltd. for printer and scanner equipment with a carrying value of \$nil (2021 - \$3,330), is recorded at an amount equal to the present value of the lease payments using the interest rate implicit in the lease.
 The implicit interest rate of the obligation is 11.650% and the lease expires December 7, 2024, repayable in quarterly installments of \$2,376 including interest.
 The following is a schedule of future minimum lease payments under the capital lease: